 A structured risk assessment makes it possible to identify material risks having an effect on internal control with regard to financial reporting and where these risks exist within the organisation.
 Auriant's Board continually assesses the Company's risk management, by assessing the preventative measures needed to be taken to reduce the Company's risks.
-Principal risks and uncertainties as well as measures to address them are set out on pages 40-41 of the annual report.
+This involves, for example, ensuring that the Company has appropriate insurance and that the Company has the necessary policies and guidelines in place.